 Step 2 – check the number of bricks

 You might have done this before but once you have decided on the exact bricks and have their precise dimensions, it is a good idea to check the brick wall calculator again.
 Don’t forget you always want to order more than you need for breakages or problems.
-5% is the industry standard.
+5 to 10% is the industry standard.

 Step 3 – look at waiting times